 Episode 6 - Regenerating the biosphere

-This episode presents possible approaches to protecting and regenerating the biosphere, and to halting the collapse of biodiversity.
+This episode presents approaches to protecting and restoring the biosphere and halting biodiversity loss, illustrated with successful initiatives.

 Episode 7 - Feeding humanity differently